 Can Allergy Shots Treat My Asthma?

-Children who get allergy shots are less likely to get asthma, recent studies show.
+Children who get allergy shots are less likely to get asthma, recent studies show, but there are asthma shots specifically for adolescents and adults.
 Since allergies are an asthma trigger, it makes sense that if you control them, you’ll have fewer asthma attacks.

 Ask your doctor if allergy shots might work for you.